joatmon08/terraform-provider-medium/example/content.md

 <blockquote class="graf graf--pullquote graf-after--blockquote graf--trailing is-selected">This is one type of quote.</blockquote>

 <blockquote class="graf graf--blockquote graf-after--p">Here is another quote with the vertical line.</blockquote>

+# Conclusion

+This is an example of the Terraform Provider for Medium.